 1. In your domain registrar account, create a CNAME record in the DNS settings.
 The CNAME record should include the following info:

-- Alias/host: whatever you’d like to come before your domain (e.g. “archive” or “sales”)
+- Alias/host: subdomain (e.g. “archive” or “sales”)

 - Points to: “custom.photoshelter.com” (exactly as written, not your PhotoShelter address)